lxc/incus/doc/api-extensions.md

 managed bridge networks.
 When set to `false`, multicast snooping is disabled on the bridge, which can help with IPv6 protocols that rely on multicast such as NDP.

+## `storage_create_options`

+This introduces a new `block.create_options` configuration option to allow controlling the `mkfs` arguments when creating volumes on block devices.

+`btrfs.create_options` is also introduced to similarly control `mkfs.btrfs` options when creating a new storage pool.